Bad decisions don't happen because people don't care.

 -

-Connecting individual perspectives to surface patterns and build understanding
+Connecting individual perspectives to surface patterns

 -

-Closing sessions with clarity and momentum - not prepackaged answers
+Closing with clarity and momentum—not prepackaged answers

 Every engagement is carefully designed, never scripted.